rsymo/Hello-World/README.md

 Developers hate writing tests!
 They’re often time consuming and verbose.
 With a little help Copilot can write entire tests for you.

 # How Do I Get Copilot?
-Copilot is currently in beta.
-[Sign up](https://github.com/features/copilot/signup).
+Copilot is now generally available.
+[Start your free trial today](https://github.com/features/copilot).

 Installing is as simple as adding a new VS Code extension and logging into GitHub.
 It’s also available for Neovim and JetBrains.
 - [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot)